 -------

-The Pentax 67II is a medium format (120mm) film camera, of which I carry two bodies.
-There are only 10 exposures in each film after the 20 exposure film was phased out in 2015, and this slows my pace even further, making me even more careful with my composition, enabling me to engage deeply with the subject.
-Changing the film is an equally measured process, after finding a spot in the shade.
-This lack of speed is similar in the Olympus OM4-Ti (a beautiful 35mm), though each film roll has a luxurious 36 exposures.
-By now I use only Kodak film : Tri-X 400 B&W and Portra 400 Color for the Pentax; and Tri-X 400 TX B&W and Portra 400 Color for the Olympus.
-My favourite and most used Pentax lens is the 90 mm / f2.8; then the 45 mm / f4.0; for the Olympus the 50 mm / f1.2; and then the 24 mm / f2.0.
+The Pentax 67II was a medium format camera, and I carried two bodies.
+There are only 10 exposures in each film after the 20 exposure film was phased out in 2015.
+This slowed my pace, making me careful with composition, enabling deep engagement with the subject.
+Changing the film was a measured process, finding a spot in the shade.
+This lack of speed and urgency to do things was similar in the 35 mm lightweight Olympus OM4-Ti, though each film roll yet had a luxurious 36 exposures.
+I used Kodak film: Tri-X 400 B&W and Portra 400 Color.
+My favourite and most used Pentax lenses were the 90 mm f/2.8; the 45 mm f/4.0; for the Olympus 50 mm f/1.2; and the 24 mm f/2.0.